juju/docs/src/en/experts-sla.md

 per-solution basis but ultimately an SLA will be conferred upon a specific Juju model (see [Models][models]).

-Consult the external [Juju Experts][juju-experts] page to find a managed solution partner for your project.
+Consult the [Juju Experts][juju-experts] page to find a managed solution partner for your project.

 ## Requirements